Skip links and keyboard navigation

 The practice note Undertaking a post-occupancy review of office accommodation (PDF, 562.7 KB) is included with this guideline as a supporting document.
 The practice note includes sample templates for occupant surveys.

-4.5 Satisfaction surveys by the Department of Energy and Public Works
+4.5 Satisfaction surveys by the Department of Housing, Local Government, Planning and Public Works

-EPW is required to undertake periodic client-satisfaction surveys to fulfil its service obligations and to improve its service delivery.
+HLGPPW is required to undertake periodic client-satisfaction surveys to fulfil its service obligations and to improve its service delivery.
 From time to time, agencies will be requested to participate in these surveys, generally by interview or by completing survey forms.
-Occupying agencies are also encouraged to provide feedback at any time to EPW about office-accommodation matters.
+Occupying agencies are also encouraged to provide feedback at any time to HLGPPW about office-accommodation matters.